-Germany's coal commission could make an announcement this week as to when Germany should give up coal for good.
+Germany is hoping to phase out its coal-fired power plants by 2038 as part of its transition to a carbon-free economy.
 Here are the most important facts you need to know about Germany's exit from brown coal.

 1. Why are we even discussing a coal phaseout?

 Since the beginning of industrialization, the Earth's temperature has increased by 1 degree Celsius.
-One of the main causes is carbon dioxide (CO2) which is produced by burning coal, oil and gas.
+One of the leading causes is carbon dioxide (CO2), which is produced by burning coal, oil and gas.
 It accumulates in the Earth's atmosphere, causing the greenhouse effect, leading to global warming.

 The famous Paris Agreement aims to prevent this, stating that temperatures should not rise above 2 degrees — or better still, 1.5 degrees.

-But if we are to achieve this goal, reports by the Intergovernmental Panel on Climate Change (IPCC) and other UN agencies warn we can't afford to waste time.
-By 2030, global greenhouse gas emissions need to be halved and we should be aiming for zero emissions by 2050.
+But to achieve this goal, reports by the Intergovernmental Panel on Climate Change (IPCC) and other UN agencies warn we can't afford to waste time.
+By 2030, global greenhouse gas emissions need to be halved, and we should be aiming for zero emissions by 2050.

 2. Why focus on coal and not other fossil fuels?